 When employing experiential family therapy techniques, the therapist can help to bring the family members closer together and help facilitate better connections.
 While participating in experiential family therapy, the patient can learn that they can rely on their family while the family can learn to be a support system for their loved one.

-Examples Of Experiential Therapy
+Experiential Therapy Activities

-There are a wide variety of experiential therapy activities available, though which ones are available to you will depend on your treatment center and location.
+There are a wide variety of experiential activities available, though which ones are available to you will depend on your treatment center and location.

 Some of the more common experiential treatment therapy options include: